 Title: Research Professor

-Chandrasekhar Roychoudhuri, PhD, Research Professor at the University of Connecticut, has been recognized by Marquis Who’s Who Top Scientists for dedication, achievements, and leadership in physics.
+Wiley P. Kirk Jr., PhD, Research Professor at the University of Texas at Arlington, has been recognized by Marquis Who’s Who Top Scientists for dedication, achievements and leadership in academia.

-Throughout his career, Dr. Roychoudhuri has been recognized for his contributions.
-He has been featured in numerous honors publications, including multiple editions of Who’s Who in Finance and Industry, Who’s Who in America, Who’s Who in Science and Engineering, Who’s Who in the East, Who’s Who in the World, and Who’s Who in the South and Southwest.
+Throughout his career, Dr. Kirk has been recognized for his contributions.
+A grantee of the National Science Foundation, he received the National Bureau of Standards Precision Measurements Award and the Texas Engineering Experimental Station Research Fellow Award.
+Dr. Kirk has been featured in numerous honors publications, including multiple editions of Who’s Who in America, Who’s Who in American Education, and Who’s Who in Science and Engineering.

 Contact Dr. Kirk: